Jayroo5245/DCAndroidContest2017/README.md

 Eligibility:
 ------------

-This Contest is open only to those who follow the rules sign up at the [Campaign URL] and who are [years of age or older] as of the date of entry.The Campaign is only open to legal residents of [list eligible countries and/or states], and is void where prohibited by law.
-Employees of [your company name], its affiliates, subsidiaries, advertising and promotion agencies, and suppliers, (collectively the “Employees”), and immediate family members and/or those living in the same household of Employees are not eligible to participate in the Campaign.
-The Campaign is subject to all applicable federal, state, and local laws and regulations.
+This Contest is open only to those who follow the rules and who are 18 years old as of the date of entry.The contest is only open to legal residents of the United States, and is void where prohibited by law.
+Employees of [DCAndroid Meetup Group](https://www.meetup.com/DCAndroid/), its affiliates, subsidiaries, advertising and promotion agencies, and suppliers, (collectively the “Employees”), and immediate family members and/or those living in the same household of Employees are not eligible to participate in the contest.
+The contest is subject to all applicable federal, state, and local laws and regulations.
 Void where prohibited.

 Agreement to Rules:
 ------------